Seven opportunities in Thailand’s Solar Energy 2019

 Details can be found at “Thailand’s new solar rooftop developments” while the upcoming legislation is commented in the LinkedIn article “Seven questions: Thailand’s new solar rooftop legislation“.

 Opportunity #6 – Floating solar farms: As the Third Way, the development of floating solar arrays (floatovoltaics) should be the next big thing.
-New projects are available and provide for an attractive return on investment, independently from the pending rooftop legislation.
-Details can be found at “Floating solar farms in Thailand“.
+Nine new projects are on the way and details can be found at “Floating solar farms in Thailand“.

 Opportunity #7 – Internet of (Solar) Energy: Internet of Energy (IoE) means the implementation of Internet of Things (IoT) technology with distributed energy systems to optimize the efficiency of the generation, transmission, and utilization of electricity.
 As soon as Thailand and its regulatory framework are ready for a peer-to-peer energy trading community, every person can trade their energy directly, using a blockchain technology without any middleman.